 I believe that human rights are a core part of who we are as a golden heart community and as a community that our young people want to live in.
 It is certainly a part of the community I envision Fairbanks to be.

 City employees are dedicated and hard working.
 I want to make sure that our policies, procedures and tools help them deliver services efficiently and effectively.
 I also want to make sure that city hall is transparent and easily understood.
-I look forward to working with the city employees and community to implement their ideas about how to be more efficient and transparent.
+As mayor, I look forward to working with the city employees and community to implement their ideas about how to be more efficient and transparent.